Unobtainiumrock/circle-problem/circle-toy-problem/README.md

 # What changed, and Why?

+The original problem never stated the specifics of the problem space or defined it in a mathematically rigorous way.
+It was simply asked as a prompt to an LLM by the YouTuber [AiFlux](https://www.youtube.com/user/aiflux) as a means of evaluating it reasoning skills.
+He didn't spend much time going deeply into how the model was attempting to solve it.
+At the time, I was preparing to interview candidates for positions on a project with NIST and decided that this would be a good question to ask them.
+Changes are listed below.

 1. I restricted the space of potential circles since in theory, the circles could just get infinitesimally closer to the dots without actually touching or passing the threshold to enclose a duplicate point.
 At that point it would shift the focus of the problem away from what I believe was the original spirit of it and more towards one about floating point precision.

 2. Points that lie on the radial shell/boundary of the circle will be considered members of that particular circle.
 This one may not be a change, since its possible that this part was already incorporated into his original problem statement.
 I've initially assumed that he didn't include this part.